 Year 6 Worksheets

-Pirate Pete needs your help (and maths skills!) get get his ship back!
+Pirate Pete needs your help (and maths skills!) to get his ship back!
 Are you ready to hunt for treasure?
 Designed to help children practise common KS2 data handling skills, our statistics learning pack is bursting with Venn diagrams, pie charts, pictograms and line graphs to interpret and construct.
 All aboard the pirate ship!

 This table shows the favourite colours of Class E. Can you display this information as a pie chart?